clening/MastodonPrivacyGuide/README.md

 Depending on where you're based (or where the server is hosted) you may have data residency/localisation or sovereignity requirements.
 Essentially, you may be governed by your own country's laws, which may include strict obligations to store information in that country (if targeting users of that country), or to permit government access.
 #### 3. Using your instance for legally dubious purposes
 If your instance is large, engages in activities that are legally suspect in your jurisdiction (loli, CSAM, drugs, warez, terrorism, etc.), you may need to think about how you will respond to a government request for data about individuals on your service.
 This is pretty unlikely for small services, but it absolutely is a concern that shouldn't be wholly overlooked.[^7]  The bigger you get, and the more users you have, the greater the risk.
-#### 4. Data portability
+#### 4. Data portability & automated deletion of posts
-Interestingly, one of the data subject rights, portability, is already built into the Mastodon protocol, at least with regard to moving profiles, so you can tick that box.
+Interestingly, two data subject rights, portability and deletion, are already built into the Mastodon protocol, at least with regard to moving profiles and allowing users to set up deletion of posts in an automated fashion, so you can tick that box.
+Honestly, these features are delightful, and I wish the other sites incorporated this by default.
 #### 5. Building in privacy-enhancing tech
 Advanced users (or the designers of the Mastodon Protocol/ActivityPub) should seriously evaluate and work towards E2EE systems, particularly with regard to individual and group DMs.
 It will solve many problems, and actually elevate Mastodon from a privacy-preserving perspective.